Frequently Asked Questions

 A RESTful API (or application programming interface) allows two computers to communicate with each other over the internet.
 In order to gather the information from the Local Contexts Hub to publish on your site, a request needs to be made through the API.
 Once a request has been made, the API then sends the corresponding data to your site instantly.

-Anyone can connect to the API, no matter their skill level.
 For more information, visit our API Implementation Guide.

-Are There Unique Identifiers Assigned To Notices, Labels, or Projects?
+Are there unique identifiers assigned to Notices, Labels, or Projects?

 Unique IDs are assigned to Labels and Projects created in the Hub.
 Notices are not assigned a unique ID.